kennyparsons/tarnation/README.md

 `-r      [ ] puts the script in restore mode`

+`-s      [*] *integer* how many levels deep to consider a directory a tar candidate`

 `-v      [ ] sets the logging to verbose`

 _\* -v will be operational in future versions_

 ### General Usage
 Tarnation will make a single tar backup of the directory specified.
-It does not recursively back up individual sub directories.
-It simply makes a snapshot backup of the directory specified.
+Although it does include subdirectories and folders, it simply makes a snapshot backup of the entire directory specified.
 To put it in perspective, you should not backup `/home/` if you have several directories inside `/home/` that you want to back up with tar versions.
 Instead it's recommended that you use tarnation on the specific directories you need to back up.
 For example, I store all my docker configurations inside of `/root/docker/`.
 The directory looks like this:
 ```bash
 /root/docker/
 ├── filebrowser/